NYC chauffeur field guide

 A financial roadshow is a multi-city, multi-day series of meetings between a company's management team (CEO, CFO, Treasurer, bankers) and institutional investors.
 Roadshows are standard protocol before an IPO, secondary offering, debt offering, or annual investor update.
 A typical NYC roadshow involves 6-10 back-to-back meetings in a single day, with 30-45 minute windows at each stop and 15-25 minute transfers between them.

-Ground transportation on a roadshow is not a nice-to-have — it's a critical-path logistics component.
-A late arrival at a meeting with BlackRock or KKR can cascade into a blown schedule for the entire day.
-That's why roadshow chauffeur service operates with tighter SLAs than any other ground transportation category.
+Ground transportation on a roadshow is not a nice-to-have — it is a critical-path logistics component.
+A late arrival at a major institutional meeting can cascade into a blown schedule for the entire day.
+That is why roadshow chauffeur service needs tighter itinerary review and dispatcher visibility than a normal point-to-point ride.

 What roadshow chauffeur service looks like

-The chauffeur receives the day's itinerary 24-48 hours in advance.
+The chauffeur should receive the day's itinerary 24-48 hours in advance.
 Each meeting has a hard start time, a building address, and a lobby/elevator protocol note (security desk check-in, visitor badge, elevator bank).
-The chauffeur positions the vehicle 15 minutes before each meeting ends, engine running, route to the next stop already loaded.
+The chauffeur uses those notes to stage appropriately and keep the next route ready before principals exit.

 Typical NYC roadshow route